spsanderson/tidyAML/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 1 warnings | 2 note

-* This is a new release.
+* Minor fixes.
+* Warning stems from parsnip being built on 4.2.3 and tidyAML is 4.2.2